-- 1. A standing committee to provide information and assist with operational and other issues relating to the one-stop delivery system, which may include representatives of the one-stop partners.
-(WIOA 107(b)(4)(A)(i)) - 2.
-A standing committee to provide information and to assist with planning, operational, and other issues relating to the provision of services to youth, which must include community-based organizations with a demonstrated record of success in serving eligible youth (WIOA 107(b)(4)(A)(ii)). - 3.
+- A standing committee to provide information and assist with operational and other issues relating to the one-stop delivery system, which may include representatives of the one-stop partners. - A standing committee to provide information and to assist with planning, operational, and other issues relating to the provision of services to youth, which must include community-based organizations with a demonstrated record of success in serving eligible youth. - 3.
 A standing committee to provide information and to assist with operational and other issues relating to the provision of services to individuals with disabilities.
 This includes issues relating to compliance with WIOA section 188, if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
-12101) programmatic and physical access to the services, programs, and activities of the one-stop delivery system, as well as appropriate training for staff on providing supports for or accommodations to, and finding employment opportunities for, individuals with disabilities.
-(WIOA 107(b)(4)(A)(iii)) - 4.
-The LWDB may designate other standing committees in addition to those specified in items 1-3 of this section.
-(WIOA 107(b)(4)(B))
+12101) programmatic and physical access to the services, programs, and activities of the one- stop delivery system, as well as appropriate training for staff on providing supports for or accommodations to, and finding employment opportunities for, individuals with disabilities. - 4.
+The LWDB may designate other standing committees in addition to those specified in items 1-3 of this section. - 5.
+LWDBs may designate an entity in existence as of the date of the enactment of WIOA, such as an effective youth council, to serve as a standing committee as long as the entity meets the requirements of WIOA.

-- 5. LWDBs may designate an entity in existence as of the date of the enactment of WIOA, such as an effective youth council, to serve as a standing committee as long as the entity meets the requirements of WIOA 107(b)(4) (20 CFR 679.360). - I. Bylaws: The CEO must establish the initial bylaws for the LWDB in accordance with State policy and applicable local, state and federal laws (20 CFR 679.310).
+- I. Bylaws: The CEO must establish the initial bylaws for the LWDB in accordance with State policy and applicable local, state and federal laws (20 CFR 679.310).
 The shared governance agreement between the CEO and the LWDB must identify any role the CEO has delegated to the LWDB for amending the bylaws.
-At a minimum, the bylaws must address the following (20 CFR 679.310(g)): - 1.
+At a minimum, the bylaws must address the following: - 1.
 Establishment.
 A statement that the LWDB is established in accordance with WIOA Section 107. - 2.
 Name.
 The name of the LWDB. - 3.
 Purpose.
-The vision and purpose for the establishment of the LWDB consistent with 20 CFR 679.300 (a) and (b). - 4.
+The vision and purpose for the establishment of the LWDB. - 4.
 Duties and responsibilities.
-Acknowledge the duties and responsibilities as outlined in WIOA 107 (d), 20 CFR 679.370, the State Local Governance policy (SWP #1), and in the shared governance agreement between the CEOs and the LWDB.
+Acknowledge the duties and responsibilities of the LWDB, and the shared governance agreement between the CEOs and the LWDB.

-The bylaws must also describe the process to ensure LWDB members actively participate in convening the workforce development system's stakeholders, brokering relationships with a diverse range of employers, and leveraging support for workforce development activities (20 CFR 679.310 g.6).
+The bylaws must also describe the process to ensure LWDB members actively participate in convening the workforce development system's stakeholders, brokering relationships with a diverse range of employers, and leveraging support for workforce development activities.

 5. Membership.
-A description of membership as outlined in WIOA 107(b) and in the shared governance agreement between the CEOs and the LWDB.
-The description must also include the term limitations and how the term appointments will be staggered to ensure only a portion of the membership expires in a given year (20 CFR 679.310 g.2).
+A description of membership as outlined in WIOA and in the shared governance agreement between the CEOs and the LWDB.
+The description must also include the term limitations and how the term appointments will be staggered to ensure only a portion of the membership expires in a given year.

-The bylaws must also describe the process to notify the CEO of a LWDB member vacancy to ensure a prompt replacement nominee (20 CFR 679.310 g.3).
+The bylaws must also describe the process to notify the CEO of a LWDB member vacancy to ensure a prompt replacement nominee.